-These training tools are intended to help the MCH workforce improve Title V programs and further advance the Affordable Care Act within the coming months and years.
 Although initially developed for use in business and industry, quality improvement (QI) methods are proving to be effective in improving public health programs and practices.
 At the same time, however, the lack of QI capacity within the public health workforce remains a challenge.
+These training tools are intended to help the MCH workforce improve Title V programs and further advance health transformation, no matter the form it takes.
+While many of these learning opportunities focus on the Affordable Care Act as a model, lessons learned can be applied in multiple settings and with multiple plans.

 One of the major goals of the MCH Training Program is to generate and translate new knowledge for the MCH field in efforts to advance science-based practice, innovation, and quality improvement in MCH training, practice, and policies.
 Developing and improving measurement and reporting methods; encouraging collaboration and innovation; and supporting a culture of quality improvement that values staff training; and identifying tools and resources to help grantees address emerging health issues are examples of activities that support this goal.